 Global Communities has been working in

-Through the EASE Program, Global Communities is providing emergency assistance to vulnerable conflict-affected populations to reduce increasing rates of malnutrition.
+With funding from USAID’s Office of Foreign Disaster Assistance, Global Communities is providing emergency assistance to vulnerable conflict-affected populations to reduce increasing rates of malnutrition.
 This is being accomplished by focusing on poor hygiene practices, limited access to potable water and a reduction of purchasing power cause by increasing costs of food.
 Global Communities is working with local communities to disseminate key hygiene messages in conjunction with increasing access to improved water sources and the distribution of relief items.
 The program also supports economic recovery activities which seek to immediately increase purchasing power of vulnerable households for displaced populations as well as host communities.

 In the Middle East and North Africa, many children from low-income families suffer from inadequate access to flexible, low-cost and appropriate education, putting them at risk of entering into exploitative or illegal labor practices.
 Global Communities worked to counter this through the ACCESS-MENA program from 2004-2008 and the Alternatives to Combat Child Labor Through Education and Sustainable Services (ACCESS-Plus) program from 2008-2011.
 Funded by the U.S. Department of Labor, the goal of these programs was to reduce the number of children engaged in exploitative child labor.
 Through ACCESS-Plus, Global Communities partnered with key players in local government to implement awareness raising campaigns and hold workshops for the public on the importance of education, as well as increase child enrollment in educational programs.
 By partnering with parents, local organizations and municipalities, the program addressed both the direct and indirect causes that expose children to exploitative labor.